Asthma: Food for thought and lungs

 For example, vitamin C is concentrated in the lungs and when it is absent, the small tubes are subject to collapse, which brings on wheezing.
 Vitamin C can be found abundantly in oranges and all other citrus fruits, broccoli, Brussel sprouts and strawberries.
 Vitamin C can also be taken as a supplement (500-1,000 mg per day).

 The lungs also cry for vitamin E. Researchers at Harvard University have found that those persons who have an ample amount of vitamin E in their diets are less likely to have attacks of asthma.
 It has been shown that vitamin E relaxes the smooth muscle surrounding the small tubes in the lungs, preventing them from collapsing.
 Vitamin E can be found in such foods as wheat germ, almonds, sunflower seeds, whole grain cereals, spinach and kale.
-If your diet is low in these foods, a supplement of vitamin E (200-400 IU) may help to prevent asthma.
+If your diet is low in these foods, a supplement of vitamin E (200-400 IU) might help to prevent asthma.

-Magnificent magnesium, which is found plentifully in spinach, halibut, oysters, mackerel, bluefish, salmon and sardines, can also benefit the lungs by combating asthma.
+Magnificent magnesium, which is found plentifully in spinach, halibut, oysters, mackerel, bluefish, salmon and sardines, can also benefit the lungs in combating asthma.
 If you are not a fish eater, 200 mg of magnesium daily can be helpful.

 Finally, the lungs love omega 3 oils, found in oily fish.
 In fact, magnesium and these oils are protective.
-Remember the lungs need food to stay healthy and you should think about vitamins and minerals to ward off asthmatic attacks.
+Remember the lungs need food to stay healthy, and you should think about vitamins and minerals to ward off asthmatic attacks.
 If you follow the above nutritional advice, you may live a lung time!